University of Nottingham Ningbo China: Controversies

-In December 2007, founding Provost Ian Gow OBE published an article in a discussion paper titled ‘British Universities in China: The Reality Beyond the Rhetoric’.
+In December 2007, founding Provost Ian Gow OBE published an article in a discussion paper titled 'British Universities in China: The Reality Beyond the Rhetoric'.
 The article, drawing on his experience as founding Provost of UNNC, cautioned British universities that they must acquire a more thorough understanding of Chinese higher education policy if they were to succeed in building successful strategic alliances over the long-term, especially in light of China's growing presence as a major educational hub and research and development power.

-A statement was issued by Vice-Chancellor Colin Campbell distancing the university from Professor Gow’s position, criticising an article by The Guardian for a misleading assessment of Professor Gow’s article.
+A statement was issued by Vice-Chancellor Colin Campbell distancing the university from Professor Gow's position, criticising an article by The Guardian for a misleading assessment of Professor Gow's article.
 Another response was subsequently published in The Guardian.

-In 2018, Stephen Morgan, who served as Nottingham Ningbo's associate provost since 2016, was removed from its management board for criticizing the 19th National Congress of the Chinese Communist Party and being a critic of broader Chinese Communist Party-backed initiatives in the university, but remained on the faculty.
+In 2018, Stephen Morgan, who served as Nottingham Ningbo's associate provost since 2016, was removed from its management board for criticising the 19th National Congress of the Chinese Communist Party and being a critic of broader Chinese Communist Party-backed initiatives in the university, but remained on the faculty.

+Campus and Facilities

+The University of Nottingham Ningbo China is located in the Ningbo Higher Education Park in Yinzhou District, Zhejiang Province — a purpose-built higher education zone that also hosts complementary public facilities, including a municipal library and a sports stadium.
+The campus covers 887 mu (approximately 140 acres / 59 hectares) and opened to students in 2004, with an official inauguration ceremony held in February 2006 by John Prescott, the UK's Deputy Prime Minister.

+The campus was designed to reflect the architectural style of the University of Nottingham's UK campus at University Park, with British-style buildings, landscaped green spaces, and a central lake.